 A continuation of ideas present in Technokratz, with some imagination added for good measure!

-This font is insular to the point that it creates new ambigrams and ambiguous words.
+This creates new ambigrams and ambiguous words.
 Here are a few that I found:

 AND = ROD